Guide to Work, Study, Travel and Living Abroad

 In essence, sites like WWOOF, WorkAway, and HelpX are the global version of the classifieds for volunteers.
 Posts can be in the steamy jungles of Amazon, or they can be amongst the chilly expanses of Canada.
 In reality, if you are interested in going somewhere, then it is safe to assume that volunteering is a possibility at that destination.

-How to Acquire a Post
+How to Acquire a Volunteer Post at a Farm

 Work erecting a tipi